True North VIPTrue North VIP

 Yes, and this is part of their appeal for longtime users.
 Most established NYC town car services accept bookings by phone call, and many regular clients prefer it — especially corporate travelers who want to speak to a dispatcher, confirm details verbally, and have a human point of contact.
 True North VIP and the better modern services also offer online booking, but they maintain live phone dispatch 24/7.
 The hybrid of old-school phone service with modern fleet and pricing is what defines the best town car operations in 2026.

 Different model, different incentives.
 Town car chauffeurs are career professionals — commercially licensed, background-checked, and trained specifically for executive service.
-They work for one company, drive maintained fleet vehicles, and build long-term relationships with regular clients.
-Uber drivers are independent gig workers who may have started driving yesterday and might switch to DoorDash tomorrow.
-The 97% annual turnover rate in rideshare means most Uber drivers are perpetually new to the job.
+They work for one company, drive maintained fleet vehicles, and build long-term relationships with regular clients. rideshare drivers are independent gig workers who may have started driving yesterday and might switch to DoorDash tomorrow.
+The 97% annual turnover rate in rideshare means most rideshare drivers are perpetually new to the job.

 Can I request the same town car driver every time?